Health and Safety Executive

 • regular inspection and maintenance.

 Assessing how exposure to dust and fume takes place, including how the job is done, is essential in designing an effective LEV system.
 It is important that the design around the workstation, including the hood or enclosure, is taken into account for the system to work properly.
 It takes experience and expertise to design and install an effective LEV system, so make sure that a competent and reliable firm is chosen.
+After installation, the LEV system must be commissioned to prove that effective control has been achieved.
+A commissioning report, manual and logbook should also be provided

-Faulty and indifferent maintenance is a major cause of failure of ventilation systems.
-Regular inspection and maintenance is vital, both practically and commercially, and is also a requirement of COSHH.
 LEV plant should be examined and tested at least once in every 14 months and the results recorded.
 The performance of such systems should be checked against design specifications as part of this maintenance schedule.
-In addition, it is recommended that LEV plant be inspected weekly by a responsible person for signs of leaks and damage.
+In addition, it is recommended that LEV plant be checked weekly by a responsible person for signs of leaks and damage.

 Other types of ventilation engineering can be effective, in appropriate circumstances, for the control of hot rubber fume at presses.
-However the application of such control methods is limited and the correct design is essential13.
+However the application of such control methods is limited and the correct design is essential.

-The quality and location of emissions of dust and fume to the atmosphere is covered by the Environmental Protection Act 19907.
+The quality and location of emissions of dust and fume to the atmosphere is covered by the Environmental Protection Act 19908.
 You should consult your local environmental health (or protection) officer for advice on this matter.

 Segregation